williamahartman/MovieViz/readme.md

 To add a custom script to a spreadsheet, click `Tools -> Script Editor`.
 Make a file and copy over the contents of the script in this repo.
 Go to `Edit -> Current project's triggers` and add a new trigger with the values `updateData`, `From spreadsheet`, and `On form submit`.
 I made a form for easier data entry, if you're entering your data some other way, you might want to use some other trigger.

-For the script to work, you'll need to add an OMDb API key under the "Script properties" (under `File -> Project properties`) with the key `OMDB_API_KEY`.
+For the script to work, you'll need to add an OMDb API key under the "Script properties" (under `File -> Project properties` — you can only set these the old editor UI, so opt out of the new one) with the key `OMDB_API_KEY`.
 These keys are available [over here](http://www.omdbapi.com/apikey.aspx).

 ## Setting up Letterboxd

 Same as with OMDb, if you want to pull reviews from your Letterboxd account, you'll need to add the contents of the `Letterboxd.gs` file on a trigger.
+You'll also need to add the `Crypto.gs` file to your AppScript project.
 I have this one run nightly instead of when I submit the form.
-I tend to enter data while I'm waiting for the movie to start -- and I certainly wouldn't rate something before I saw it!
+I tend to enter data while I'm waiting for the movie to start — and I certainly wouldn't rate something before I saw it!

 You'll need a Letterboxd API key and secret for this to work.
 They list an email address [over here](https://letterboxd.com/api-beta/), but they weren't super responsive for me.
 You might have to get a little creative to get the info you need...

+They changed these at some point semi-recently.
+If you need a little hint, both the API key and secret are now 64 char hex strings.
+I'm sure this is all very against the rules, so like... buy a Letterboxd pro subscription to make up for it maybe?

 Just like OMDb, you'll need some stuff under the "Script properties":
 - Your API key under `LETTERBOXD_API_KEY`
-- Your API secret under `LETTERBOXD_API_KEY`
+- Your API secret under `LETTERBOXD_API_SECRET`
 - Your Letterboxd user ID under `LETTERBOXD_USER_ID`

 Of course, if this stuff is too much of a pain, you can just enter your ratings in the spreadsheet manually.
 If you aren't already a Letterboxd user, this isn't a huge loss.